-Originally released as the hidden track on Soma Saito’s EP my blue vacation, Epilogue has been object of a massive revamp from its lonely and raw demo state to this full-fledged rock ballad.
+Originally released as the hidden track on Soma Saito’s EP my blue vacation, Epilogue has been the object of a massive revamp from its lonely and raw demo state to this full-fledged rock ballad.

 At the same time, if you are a music production buff, Epilogue is a good case study, showing how a great arrangement and emphasis on quality can really elevate a song.

-The demo was raw in its very essence and that was noticeable from how the concept and lyrics were supported only by a piano, how raw Soma Saito’s vocals sounded – giving away that the song was just a demo, a template for something bigger – and even to the emotions it made you feel.
+The demo was raw in its very essence and that was noticeable from how the concept and lyrics were supported only by a piano, and how raw Soma Saito’s vocals sounded – giving away that the song was just a demo, a template for something bigger – and even to the emotions it made you feel.
 It was a simplistic song.
 Its concept was clearly defined and the performance matched it.
-It tugged to our emotions.
+It tugged into our emotions.
 It was a bittersweet goodbye.

-Now, this final version is clearly longer, adding a new verse, a bridge and outro that weren’t featured in the demo.
+Now, this final version is clearly longer, adding a new verse, a bridge, and outro that weren’t featured in the demo.
 It is also a song highly influenced by Brit-rock’s trademark melancholy, something that has marked Saito’s music since he took over composition duties.

 The addition of these elements made the dynamics in the song change yet not dramatically to the point that you can’t recognize the demo in it.
 The intro is comfortably long, resting at 20 seconds, with a strings quartet painting a melancholic picture.
 Solemn guitar riffs serve as the backdrop to the first couple of seconds of vocals, enhancing the loneliness that lies in those.

 Up until the chorus, emotions were contained but that changes with the chorus.
 The tension rises up, the dynamics change, and, all of a sudden, all those bottled, contained emotions, start pouring out, making Epilogue bloom into a full-fledged rock ballad.